nishiee-max/OnlineGrocerySystem1/README.md

 ## 📘 Project Description

-**RG_Grocery** is a responsive and dynamic e-commerce grocery shopping website that enables users to browse, search, filter, and purchase fresh groceries online.
+**Online_Grocery** is a responsive and dynamic e-commerce grocery shopping website that enables users to browse, search, filter, and purchase fresh groceries online.
 It includes both **User** and **Admin** modules, allowing real-time product management and smooth user interaction.
 The website is built using HTML, CSS (Tailwind), and JavaScript, with backend support for product data management via REST APIs.

 ---